vlang/v/doc/docs.md

 `$d('ident','value')` can also be used in top-level statements like `#flag` and `#include`:
 `#flag linux -I $d('my_include','/usr')/include`.
 The default value for `$d` when used in these statements should be literal `string`s.

+`$d('ident', false)` can also be used inside `$if $d('ident', false) {` statements, granting you the ability to selectively turn on/off certain sections of code, at compile time, without modifying your source code, or keeping different versions of it.

 #### `$compile_error` and `$compile_warn`